canhassancode/product-search-platform/README.md

 This section will include assumptions made for this task, including any key decisions that need to be recorded.
 As this is a take-home task, the ADR will not be comprehensive, but will provide enough context why certain decisions were made over others.

-### Client-side searching vs server-side searching
+### 1. Client-side searching vs Server-side searching

 **Decision:** Client-side searching with server-side data optimisation